pfheatwole/thesis/meta/outline.rst

 #.
 Discuss wind patterns, their importance, and how they're learned

 #.
-Introduce the objective: predictive modeling
+Introduce the objective: wind field predictive modeling

    * Can we learn them from existing data?